osmanatam/100-days-of-code/post-log.md

 ## **How to only allow a user to update _their own_ resources?**

 I was wondering how to prevent users from updating other user's resources.
 I thought this was called authorization, vs authentication where a user logs in.
-But tt looks like it's called _access control_.
+But it looks like it's called _access control_.

 I found this question: **[Allow users to only update and delete their own object](https://stackoverflow.com/questions/28042870/node-js-api-allow-users-to-only-update-and-delete-their-own-object)**